jcube4u/FabDogs/README.md

 ## Further Improvements that could be carried out

-- Started a variant of the current Version by using ViewModelFactory and Controller to central data acccess and data transformation
+- Started a variant of the current Version in seperate repository by using ViewModelFactory and Controller to central data acccess and data transformation.(WIP)

 - UI tests could be added with MockData